 Stay in Touch with Your 3PL

-For businesses that rely on a third-party logistics provider (3PL) as their virtual shipping department, it’s important to treat them as your strategic partner.
+For businesses that rely on a third-party logistics provider (3PL) as their virtual shipping department, it’s essential to treat them as your strategic partner.
 When your company goes through its different phases, your 3PL can help you adjust your strategy by informing you of things like:

 – The status of the carriers you typically depend on